GitHubProNinja/xr/code ref/POINTER_DOC.md

-# Pointer (Controller Ray) — Documentation
+# Pointer (Controller Ray) — Complete Documentation

 This project uses a VR controller pointer (ray and dot) to interact with 3D UI buttons and objects in both VR and desktop modes.
 The pointer is visualized as a white ray extending from the controller, with a small dot at the intersection point when hovering over interactive elements.
+The ray visually fades out (becomes transparent) from the controller tip to the end, providing clear spatial feedback.

 ## How the Pointer Works